avivharuzi/ngx-glide/README.md

 | `swipeMoved`      | void       |                                    | Called during swiping movement.                                                                                                                                            |
 | `swipeEnded`      | void       |                                    | Called right after swiping ends.                                                                                                                                           |
 | `translateJumped` | Object     |                                    | Called right before a translate applies, while we doing a jump to the first or last slide from offset movement.
 This event is only used when a type is set up to carousel. |

-## Notes

-Currently, there is no support for adding or removing items after the view is an initialized (this is because I didn't see anything like this from glide library).

 # License